robocode-dev/tank-royale/sample-bots/java/assets/ReadMe.md

     java -cp ../lib/* <Java source file>

 Here `<Java source file>` is the name of the source file (.java) you want to run, e.g. MyFirstBot.java.

+For example:

+    java -cp ../lib/* Corners.java

+(assuming you are standing in the `Corners` bot directory)